 The Congo Mission Network (CMN) meets yearly to review progress in partnerships with the Presbyterian Church in the Congo and to plan out the next year’s activities.
-Our next conference is October 1-3, 2020 at Myers Park Presbyterian Church in Charlotte, NC.
+Our next conference is planned for October 1-3, 2020 (online).

 Over 130 participants gathered for three days at Knoxville’s First Presbyterian Church to “Claim a New Day [as] Partners in Creating A New Congo.”
 Special guests from the DRC, Pastor Isaac Kalonji, President of the CPK and Dr. Serge Makolo Director of IMCK, focused on “Healing the Wounds of War while Laying the Foundation for Peace.”
 Elder Monique Misenga, also an International Peacemaker, spoke of “Empowering Women for Leadership.”
 Continue reading “2019 CMN Conference Summary”

 One of the special and meaningful events at the CMN conference this year was the dedication of the Rule collection at the First Presbyterian Church of Knoxville.
 Continue reading “Rule Collection Dedicated at First Presbyterian Church of Knoxville”

 Passion, dedication and a willingness to deal with complexity marked the speakers and conversations at the second day of the Congo Mission Conference.
 A sober willingness to examine some of the hardest situations on the planet was evident.
 Read on for more information and pictures!
 Continue reading “Exciting Speakers at the 2019 Congo Mission Network Conference!”